AdamMurray/AUsefulLESSLibrary/README.md

 # A Useful LESS Library

-A library of mixins for use in projects using LESS.
+A library of mixins and classes for use in projects using LESS

+## Installation
+You can install this package with `bower`

+### bower
+`bower install a-useful-less-library`

 ## Documentation
-The source code, contained in the `src` directory, is heavily commented.
+The source code, contained in the [`src/`](https://github.com/AdamMurray/AUsefulLESSLibrary/tree/master/src) directory, is heavily commented

 ## License
 The MIT License (MIT)